FightZiQ/reconstructed_attack/README.md

 # Privacy Does Not Work: A Sample Reconstruction Attack against Federated Learning with Differential Privacy

 **The implementation of paper:<br>
-Privacy Does Not Work: A Sample Reconstruction Attack against Federated Learning with Differential Privacy**
+Local Differential Privacy is Not Enough: A Sample Reconstruction Attack against Federated Learning with Local Differential Privacy**

 We propose an attack against federated learning (FL) with differential privacy (DP) in which gradients uploaded by users are clipped and perturbed.